 What are we looking for?

 We are looking for an innovative design of a facemask representing South African-German friendship.
 The mask design should be in a printable, high-resolution format and needs to incorporate the wording “Germany in South Africa”.
-The winner will receive a cash prize of ZAR 10,000.
+The winner will receive a cash prize of ZAR 10,000 and a workshop with South African designer Bathini.
 We are planning to produce the mask and use it for our public outreach Events.

 Please submit your demo (mp3 format) of a South African-German theme song, which we will use for our social media videos and during Embassy events.
 The song should contain vocals and can be in any genre.
 The lyrics of the song should be in English or any official South African language.
 Length should be at least 3min 30sec (radio edit length).
 The winner will receive a cash prize of ZAR 10,000 and the once-in-a-lifetime chance to work in studio together with DJ Ralf Gum for final production and mix.